deadc0de6/dotdrop/README.md

 Dotdrop allows to symlink dotfiles.
 Simply set the `link: true` under the dotfile entry in the config file.

-For dotfile not using any templating directives, those are directly linked to dotdrop's `dotpath` directory (see [Config](#config)).
+For dotfiles not using any templating directives, those are directly linked to dotdrop's `dotpath` directory (see [Config](#config)).
-When using templating directives, the dotfile are first installed into `workdir` (defaults to *~/.config/dotdrop*, see [Config](#config)) and then symlinked there.
+When using templating directives, the dotfiles are first installed into `workdir` (defaults to *~/.config/dotdrop*, see [Config](#config)) and then symlinked there.